 Maintaining hygiene in shared spaces is a growing challenge, especially with increasing user traffic and higher expectations for cleanliness.
 Traditional drying methods, such as towels, introduce unnecessary contact points and contribute to contamination risks.

-It eliminates shared contact points and reduces the transfer of bacteria between users.
+Touchless drying reduces shared contact points and helps minimize the transfer of bacteria and moisture between users.

 Yes.
-They are ideal for high-traffic environments where hygiene, efficiency, and user experience are important.
+Body dryers are well-suited for high-traffic environments such as gyms, hotels, and wellness facilities where hygiene, operational efficiency, and user comfort are priorities.